 Revelations Counseling & Consulting, LLC

 Joanne is a licensed clinical social worker at Aquia Counseling & Therapy (ACT) in Stafford, Virginia, and completed her master’s degree in social work at Virginia Commonwealth University.

-As a principal of Revelations Counseling & Consulting, Joanne has nearly 30 years of professional experience in mental health with specific qualifications in case management, partial hospitalization programs, foster care, geriatric care, and crisis intervention and trauma treatment.
+As a principal of Revelations Counseling & Consulting, Joanne has more than 30 years of professional experience in mental health with specific qualifications in case management, partial hospitalization programs, foster care, geriatric care, and crisis intervention and trauma treatment.
 Prior to joining ACT, Joanne served for nine years as a social worker for Stafford County Public Schools, and often served as an advocate in cases presented before the Special Education/Family Assessment and Planning Team.

 As a life-long social worker, Joanne primarily uses solutions-focused therapy, but also integrates cognitive-behavioral and family systems interventions into her practice.
 Her prior experience with multiple populations enables her to work with clients from early childhood to older adulthood.

 As the spouse of a retired US Army commissioned officer, Joanne has also had the privilege of leading Family Readiness Groups for unit commands during extended deployments.
 Joanne is a participating TRICARE provider, and she often works with military service members, veterans, and their families to treat adjustment disorders, acute stress, relational issues, and post-traumatic stress.
-Her husband, Guy, is a resident in marriage & family therapy at ACT, and they frequently work in co-therapy sessions with couples and families.
+Her husband, Guy, is a licensed marriage & family therapist at ACT, and they frequently work in co-therapy sessions with couples and families.